uikit/uikit-site/docs/pages/migration.md

 ## Migration from UIkit 3.x

 In UIkit 3.1 a Less variable `@deprecated` was added.
-By default, it is set to `true`.
-It compiles all deprecated classes into the CSS so they can be used along the new ones.
+By default, it is set to `false`, and deprecated classes are not compiled into the CSS.

-Once markup is updated, set the deprecated variable to `false` in your custom UIkit theme.
+If you want to update your markup later and use the deprecated classes along the new ones, set the variable to `true` in your custom UIkit theme.

 ```
-@deprecated: false;
+@deprecated: true;
 ```

 ### Heading Component